 We’re making wine our way, raising a family and loving what we do… most days!

 What’s in the glass?

-Most people would call us ‘Low-Fi’ winemakers.
+Most people would call us low-fi winemakers.
 We intervene minimally.
-Our small batch pinot noir and chardonnay are left to ferment naturally.
+Our small batch, Santolin wines are left to ferment naturally.
 We prefer to let the funky fermentation run wild, creating sexy grape symphonies and fruity supernovas.
 Fining agents are not added.
 No weird egg whites or milk protein.
 Our Pinot Noir is not filtered.
 You should be able to taste the Valley in there.

 We foot-stomp and hand-plunge our Pinot Noir.
-It’s still the gentlest way to extract colour from the grapes (plus, it’s a great work out).
+It’s still the gentlest way to extract colour from the grapes.
 Our wines are left to age in 100% French oak barrels, then matured in the bottle for maximum complexity.
 Like a really delicious cryptic crossword.